entangledloops/slidingpuzzle/README.md

 (1594.8666666666666, 3377.5)
 ```

-The numbers are the average number of states expanded over `num_iters` runs for each heuristic.
+The numbers are the average number of states generated over `num_iters` runs for each heuristic.

 Or we can compare two algorithms: